wak1616/SightFlow/INSTALLATION_GUIDE.md

 Your sidebar is working correctly if:
 1. ✅ It opens without errors
 2. ✅ Logo is displayed prominently
-3. ✅ Both buttons are visible and styled
+3. ✅ AI assistant interface is visible and styled properly
-4. ✅ Clicking buttons triggers the appropriate actions
+4. ✅ Speech-to-text functionality works
+5. ✅ AI plan generation creates valid plans
+6. ✅ Plan execution applies changes to Nextech
-5. ✅ Status messages appear and fade out
+7. ✅ Status messages appear and fade out
-6. ✅ Keyboard shortcuts still work independently
-7. ✅ Design is aesthetically pleasing
+8. ✅ Design is aesthetically pleasing

-Enjoy your new SightFlow sidebar! 🎉
+Enjoy your new SightFlow AI assistant! 🎉